-The projections in the following two tables assume normal weather, an annual average load growth of 0.8% starting in fiscal year 2022, inflation at 5.0% in 2023, 3.5% in 2024 and 2.0% in 2025 and thereafter.
-A 3.0% base rate increase is assumed in Fiscal Years 2023 and 2025, although such increases have not yet been adopted.
+The projections in the following two tables assume normal weather, an annual average load growth of 1.1% starting in Fiscal Year 2023, inflation at 3.2% in 2024, and 2.2% in 2025 and thereafter.
+A 2.25% base rate increase is assumed in Fiscal Years 2023, 2024 and 2025.
+Although such increases have not yet been adopted, they have been approved by the City Commission.
 The projections also include the cost of remediating the coal unit's coal combustion residual landfill.
 Timing and amount of any subsequent rate increase is continually evaluated by management and will depend upon the System's financial requirements.
 The projected results of operations set forth in the following table were prepared by staff of Lakeland Electric based on revenue forecasts.